hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 - The "vertical" context, in the sense of stream aligned teams
 - The "horizontal" context, in the sense of functional areas.
-- The size of the subgroup in question: the individual, the team, the vertical, the organization, the enterprise, the market, and so on.
+- The size of the subgroup in question: the individual, the team, the vertical, the organisation, the enterprise, the market, and so on.
 - The time period in question: past, present, future, in six months, monthly, "every time we have a board meeting", "if/when our competitor has an IPO", etc
-- The audience in question: a service, a team, an organization, a customer segment, an industry, a group of services, a cluster, a computer, ...
+- The audience in question: a service, a team, an organisation, a customer segment, an industry, a group of services, a cluster, a computer, ...
 - There's a lot more you could add, depending on what you care about, but you get the idea

 Let's take the question "are we healthy" and blend that with various composite scopes in order to get a few examples of meaningful questions to illustrate this more concretely.

 - I am an Engineer on Team A that is working on service A1.
 Is service A1's `/health` endpoint returning a successful response 99.9% of the time over a 5 minute interval?
 - I am an Engineering Manager of Team A that works on services A1, A2, and A3; is our team within our stated SLAs with our customers for the quarter?
-- We are the Senior Engineering Manager and Senior Product Manager overseeing teams A, B, and C. Are we communicating effectively with each other, are we understanding each other, and are we building things that are in alignment with both our vertical's OKRs as well as the rest of the organization?
+- We are the Senior Engineering Manager and Senior Product Manager overseeing teams A, B, and C. Are we communicating effectively with each other, are we understanding each other, and are we building things that are in alignment with both our vertical's OKRs as well as the rest of the organisation?
 - I am an Engineering Director of Org ABC, are we making the right trade-offs between feature work and reliability work so that we can maximize value delivery while not compromising on engineering health, employee attrition, customer satisfaction, and fiscal concerns?
 - I am a Product Manager, of these 50 features, which ones have the most synergy with what our GTM research is indicating we need to develop, and which ones can be designed in a way that our engineers have room to bake in reliability work _into_ the product implementation so we can maximize roadmap velocity?
 - I am a Director of Customer Success that oversees customer support for the services of Org ABC, are we building the right internal tools to maximally enable our CSE function while also gaining the ability to understand what classes of customer support to automate or proactively mitigate?